How to Minimize Skin Reactions if You Have Sensitive Skin or Allergies

 The following are easy steps on how to do your own patch test:

-Use the inside of your wrist as a starting point.
-It's thinner than the rest of your body skin.
+- Use the inside of your wrist or inside of your elbow, as a starting point.
+These areas are thinner than the rest of your body skin.
 The side of the neck is another good option to check for compatibility.

-- If a reaction, such as slight pink appears but subsides within 10-15 minutes, don't worry about it.
+- If a reaction, such as slight color change appears but subsides within 10-15 minutes, don't worry about it.
 Certain ingredients such as AHA's or other ingredients may give a temporary reaction.

 You can try a small amount on the inside of your elbow, cover it.
 In 24 hours rinse it off and apply again.
 Repeat this process for 7 days.
 If no reactions are seen, you should be ok with this product.
 As mentioned before, it's always best to consult a physician about patch testing before using a new product.